 A brief summary of your organisation’s aims and activities, including demonstrating that you are a well-run organisation.

-- building greater trust and connection, reducing polarisation in society and increasing the levels of participation and influence in the political process;
+reducing polarisation in society, for example by building greater trust and connection, and/or increasing the levels of participation and influence in the political process;

 What you would like us to fund and why you are well placed to do this work.